spring-attic/spring-mobile-samples/lite-device-delegating-view-resolver/README.md

 A [Spring Mobile] sample application demonstrating many of the capabilities of the Spring Mobile Device module, including:

 * "Lite" device resolution through the use of DeviceResolverHandlerInterceptor
-* Site preference management via via SitePreferenceHandlerInterceptor
+* Site preference management via SitePreferenceHandlerInterceptor
 * View resolution with LiteDeviceDelegatingViewResolver
 * Spring Boot autoconfiguration